Tuesday, May 23, 2017

 Sunday, May 7, 2017

 I whipped this one out in about a week working on it every evening.
-It started it off as a hat, but then I thought it would make an awesome bag.
-The band is wide enough so that it folds over when you're wearing it giving the bag more support so the band won't stretch as much when the bag is full.
+It started off as a hat, but then I thought it would make an awesome bag.
+The band is wide enough so that it folds over when you're wearing it.
+This gives the bag more support so the band won't stretch as much when the bag is full.

 I want to make another one but color the bottom orange, and the top green.

 One cone of white, 100% cotton, 14oz, and a J size, 6.00mm hook, or you could use H, 5.00mm.

 After crocheting it, I dyed it with Ritz Blue Jean dye.
 I then washed and dried it on regular setting in the washer and dryer.

 - Chain 6, make circle, TC 3, dc 14 around.

 - 2 round, dc 2 in ever stitch around

 - 3 round, dc 2 every other stitch around